nancyxieyy/nancyxieyy/README.md

-- 👋 Hi, I’m Nancy Xie, a CS student in QUB.
+- 👋 Hi, I’m Nancy Xie, a Robotics student in Uob(Bristol).
-- 🌱 I can use C/C++, Java, HTML, CSS, Javascript, Python and MySQL.
+- 🌱 I can use Python, C/C++, Java, HTML, CSS, Javascript and MySQL.
-- 🎯 I plan to do front-end work in the future(Now it's Ai!!!😭) and I'm currently learning Machine Learning and Deep Learning.
+- 🎯 I plan to do sth with AI in the future and I'm currently learning Machine Learning and Deep Learning.
 - 📫 nancy_xieyy@icloud.com

 <!---